insight-platform/Savant/samples/telemetry/README.md

 # Telemetry Example

-A simple pipeline demonstrating the capabilities of using OpenTelemetry with Savant.
-The pipeline contains only one element, [Blur PyFunc](blur.py).
-This element simply blurs the frame and contains sample code for working with telemetry.
-The pipeline [config](module.yml) does not contain any additional parameters.
-Savant has telemetry built in, and the user can enable it by simply specifying `jaeger` as the telemetry provider, and `entrypoint` using the `TELEMETRY_PROVIDER` and `TELEMETRY_PROVIDER_PARAMS` environment variables respectively.
-The entry point is a jaeger-agent from the [Jaeger All-in-One container](https://www.jaegertracing.io/docs/1.48/getting-started/#all-in-one).
+A simple pipeline demonstrating the use of OpenTelemetry in Savant.
+The pipeline contains one element, [Blur PyFunc](blur.py).
+It applies gaussian blur to the frame and contains OpenTelemetry instrumenting code.
+OpenTelemetry instrumenting is initialized with environment variables: see compose files for details.
+The telemetry is collected by the all-in-one Jaeger [container](https://www.jaegertracing.io/docs/1.48/getting-started/#all-in-one).
 The container also includes the Jaeger UI.

 Below are a few screenshots from the Jaeger UI.

 #### Jaeger main screen

 Select `telemetry-demo` **Service** and click **Find Traces** to see captured traces.

 ![Jaeger main screen](assets/00-main.png)

-#### Trace view
+#### Trace View

-Click any track to see the track timeline (the default track view).
+Click on a trace to see the trace spans, associated logging messages, events and attributes.

 ![Trace view](assets/01-trace.png)

-#### process-frame span
+#### Process-Frame Span

-`process-frame` is the parent span for blur code in the [Blur PyFunc](blur.py).
+The `process-frame` span is the parent span for blurring code located in the [Blur PyFunc](blur.py).

 ![process-frame span](assets/02-process-frame.png)

-#### blur-filter span
+#### Blur-Filter Span

-`blur-filter` is a telemetry span for the blur function call.
+The `blur-filter` span is a telemetry span for the blur function call.

 ![blur-filter span](assets/03-blur-filter.png)

-#### error-code span
+#### Error-Code Span

-The `error-code` span demonstrates the ability to catch exceptions using telemetry.
+The `error-code` span demonstrates the span capability of attaching uncaught exceptions to the span.

 ![error-code span](assets/04-error-code.png)